-Now that we have cell phones with a clock, calendar, schedule, maps, information, texts, messages, photos, social media, and even a flash light, it is easy to sneak a peek at our phones at the stop lights, thus making ourselves nearsighted.
+Now that we have cell phones with a clock, calendar, schedule, maps, information, texts, messages, photos, social media, and even a flash light, it is easy to sneak a peek at our phones at the stop lights, thus literally making ourselves nearsighted.
 But if we use those moments at the crossroads and look around us we may be surprised at what is there.

 When we are walking around shopping, exercising, or even sitting on our porches, it can be a wonderful experience to use all of our senses to feel, smell, hear, and really see what there is in our lives that we have been missing.
 We can be isolating our senses from a wealth of sensations.

 Have you ever caught yourself just shoveling food in your mouth and not enjoying it?
-I have read that if you put the eating utensil down after unloading it into your mouth, and actually taste what you are eating, you will enjoy it more and not eat nearly as much as you would just dumping food in there.
+I have read that if you put the eating utensil down after unloading it into your mouth, and actually taste what you are eating, you will enjoy it more and not eat nearly as much as you would just dumping food in your mouth.

 As a photographer I sometimes see things in a different light, or a series of objects, or often a rather unusual sight!
 Now I get to share some beautiful sights through my photography with my friends.
 The first one I saw while stopped at a light.
 I was shocked to see the hawk looking in my direction!